-The project is located on TMK (4) 3-8-005-022:002 and the entire parcel is in the Urban State Land Use District (see State GIS Map), and zoned R-20 under the Kauai County, which is for residential use (see the Lihue-Kapaia map by the Kauai Planning Department.
+The project is located on TMK (4) 3-8-005-022:003 and the entire parcel is in the Urban State Land Use District (see State GIS Map), and zoned R-20 under the Kauai County, which is for residential use (see the Lihue-Kapaia map by the Kauai Planning Department.
 Therefore, this project does not include any activities that could potentially convert agricultural land to a non-agricultural use.
+This project does not include any activities that could potentially convert agricultural land to a non-agricultural use.
 The project is in compliance with the Farmland Protection Policy Act.

-Uahi - SLUD Map.pdf Uahi Ridge - Kauai Zoning Map.pdf
+Uahi Ridge - Kauai Zoning Map.pdf Uahi - SLUD Map.pdf